A Full Salvadoran Breakfast

 Keeping breakfast light and nutrition-packed is a great idea for most of the week.
 But come Sunday, something more substantial and rib-sticking is usually in order.

 Most large American or English-style breakfasts can be overly heavy and laden with fat.
 Or soaked in sugar and syrup.
-There is a healthier but still filling option: break your fast in the traditional Central American manner.
+There is a healthier but still-filling option: break your fast in the traditional Central American manner.

 I often try to replicate that wonderful repast at home.
 I can usually get pretty close.
 It’s not hard, and the meal comes together pretty quickly.
 It’s also easy to up the amount for a crowd.

-The only thing missing is the sound of masa slapping back and forth on abuela’s hands in the back.
+The only thing missing is the sound of tortilla masa slapping back and forth on abuela’s hands in the back.

-Salvadoran Breakfast
+How to Make a Salvadoran Breakfast

 - Heat some refried beans in a small saucepan.
 Add a little water to loosen it up a bit.
 Keep warm.